openstack-archive/openstack-chef-repo/doc/aio-neutron.md

 ### Device interface

 The device interface must be is specified by name in the aio-neutron.rb file.
-There is one place to change, look for `<put your interface device name here>`, this is because of OVS needing to slurp up an adapter for internet access.
+There is one place to change, look for `bridge: [....]`.
+If your interface is not in the list, add it.
+This is because of OVS needing to slurp up an adapter for internet access.

 Note: To see a list of virtualbox network interface names use:
     `$ vboxmanage list bridgedifs`